Villa Le Scale

 All around the island’s coast are stunning natural rock formations and views out over the shimmering blue waters of the Bay of Naples.
 Clusters of bright flowers – such as bougainvillea and jasmine - fill the air with their scent.
 The rugged landscape is explored along a series of marked paths, and the summit of Monte Solaro can be reached by chairlift.

 A handful of upmarket beach clubs are dotted around the island, and there are two main towns, Capri Town, and Anacapri.
 Both are glamorous and have a plethora of upmarket boutiques, beautiful piazzas and atmospheric Italian trattorias.
-The best known attraction on the island is the Blue Grotto, an enchanting cave which is reached by boat.
+The best known attraction on the island is the Blue Grotto, an enchanting cave which can be reached by boat from your luxury villa.
 Capri also has several well-preserved Roman villa sites, including Villa Jovis and Villa Damecuta, both built by the Emperor Tiberius.

 Capri is only 45 minutes by hydrofoil from the city of Naples, so it makes a popular day trip from the mainland.
 Boats arrive on the island at Marina Grande and a funicular railway runs from the harbour to Capri Town.
-You can get around by taxi, or another fun option is to hire scooters.
+You can get around by taxi, or another option is to hire scooters, a fun way to get around whilst on a luxury villa holiday in Capri.

 Best places to eat and drink in Capri